 Learn how to leverage your About page on your website so that you stand out and increase your chances of getting new clients.
 Find out tips for what to include and how to write a good About page even if you find it hard to talk about yourself.

-Todd Jones helps service-based small-to-midsize businesses use strategic storytelling to create interest and awareness.
+Todd Jones, owner of Copy Flight, helps service-based small-to-midsize businesses use strategic storytelling to create interest and awareness.
 He is the author of the Website Copy Framework and longtime writer for MainWP.
 In his spare time, he enjoys watching pro wrestling, sports (go Razorbacks!) and exploring the stories of music.

 Getting to Know Todd

 Colleen Gratzer: Welcome to the podcast, Todd.
 Finally!